 Yearly maintenance of the furnace and ducts can reduce energy costs.
 In addition, a furnace inspection can help keep your aging relative safe from problems caused by a faulty furnace, such as carbon monoxide poisoning.
 Caregivers should also remind seniors to change their furnace filter monthly or change the filter for them.

 #5 Keep Cozy Blankets and Sweaters on Hand

 While seniors should not keep the house too cool as they risk hypothermia, they can avoid turning the thermostat up when they feel chilly by covering with a blanket or wearing a sweater.
 As the weather cools, caregivers can bring blankets and sweaters out of storage and put them in a place that is easy to get to.

-If you or an aging loved-one are considering hiring a Caregiver in Waterford, CT, for companionship, transportation, or other elder care issues, please contact the caring staff at Care at Home – serving Connecticut and Rhode Island.
+If you or an aging loved-one are considering hiring a Caregiver in South County RI, for companionship, transportation, or other elder care issues, please contact the caring staff at Care at Home – serving Connecticut and Rhode Island.

 Latest posts by Suzanne Karp, Founder (see all)

 - Simple ways to reduce the risk of falls - February 15, 2019

 - Oldine L. named Caregiver of the Month – January 2019 - January 29, 2019